sdave777/Internet-of-Things_IDS_Data/README.md

 There are 21220 malicious attempts using the TCP protocol, and only 2 using the UDP protocol.
 This may be due to the common use of the protocol, or to available tools that tend to prefer TCP over UDP, I will research this further (I should already know this...)

+1812 benign UDPs and only 111 benign TCPs